ArctiqTeam/copilot-bootcamp-java/Labs/Lab 2.2 - Taking Off with Code/README.md

 > [!NOTE]
 > Setting up data like this is not recommended in a production environment.
 It's better to use a database or a mock database for this purpose.
 For the sake of this lab, we are using this approach.

 - In the following exercise you will combine everything you learned in the previous steps, but then for the `SearchByName` method.
 The following prompt is a more detailed description of a problem and the expected solution.
-You will prompt GitHub Copilot to make it use a `#selection`. besides that you will use `#file` two times in the prompt to make sure Copilot knows the context of the problem.

 - Open GitHub Copilot Chat, click **+** to clear prompt history.

 - Copy/Paste the following in the Copilot Chat window:

     ```md
-    Generate unit tests for #selection the following scenario:
+    Generate unit tests for the selection the following scenario:

     - Specific Search for "Wright Flyer III"
     - General Search for "Wright"